 Lacrica received her Master’s in Public Administration, and her Bachelor’s in Social Work from Florida State University and has significant experience as a trained facilitator with the development of grassroots partnerships to improve the health of local communities in the public and nonprofit sector.

-Lacrica resides in Denton County with her husband and daughter, and serves on the Denton County Social Services Committee, and the Denton County Healthy Communities Coalition.
+Lacrica resides in Denton County with her daughter and serves on the Denton County Public Health Advisory Committee.

 He received his law degree and an advanced degree in mental health law from the University of Virginia School of Law.
 He is a national expert on data sharing and wrote the chapter on confidentiality for the 1999 Surgeon General’s report on mental health.
 He was a member of the John and Catherine MacArthur Foundation Research Network on Mandated Community Treatment and is past President of the International Association of Forensic Mental Health Services.
 In 2011 he was named a Fulbright Scholar to the Netherlands and taught and conducted research at the Forensic Psychology Program at Maastricht University.